Brace yourselves, because E3 is almost here. What games might we see? Well, we’ve got some ideas…

 Aside from the larger publishers above, a bunch of other companies will also be at E3.
 We’re not going to go into as much detail, but here are some things to look out for…

 - Epic Games & Fortnite will be at the show for the Fortnite Celebrity Pro-Am, and it’s possible we’ll get announcements around the future of that now absolutely huge game.
-Could a Nintendo Switch version be on the cards?
-Or cross-platform play?
+Leaks have already spoiled that Nintendo Switch version is on the way.
+And hey, what about cross-platform play?
 Time will tell…

 - UK-based Rebellion will also be at the show.
 It’s likely to be showing off the upcoming Strange Brigade, but it’d be nice to see something new from them, or catch a first glimpse of Evil Genius 2.